WesleyB003/My-Portfolio/README.md

 My Portfolio

-This is a project I've been working on for class
+This is a project I've been working on for class, it is definetly a work in progress